fuze136/fuze136/README.md

 ## About me
-I'm from Spain
+I'm from Spain.
-I can speak spanish, english, german and french
+I can speak Spanish, English, German and a little bit of French.
-I know from Big-Data and other things.
+I know a little of Big-Data, Frontend developing, starting LAN services like FTP, DNS, HTTP, DHCP and NAT.
+I am able to create Web services with Apache2 and Docker.
-My Hobbies are swimming, judo, basketball and drive Go-Karts
+My Hobbies are swimming, judo, basketball, drive Go-Karts and create small projects such as mentioned before.
+I'm starting to create my own self-made hosting, I look forward with it.

 ## Languages: